Scaleamer/learngit/readme.txt

-Creating a new branch is qucick
+Creating a new branch is qucick and simple!